Generic Name: sipuleucel-t (SI-pu-LOO-sel-TEE)

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of Provenge:

-Provenge is usually handled and stored by a health care provider.
-If you are using Provenge at home, store Provenge as directed by your pharmacist or health care provider.
-Do not use Provenge if it is past its expiration date.
-Keep Provenge out of the reach of children and away from pets.
+Provenge is handled and stored by a health care provider.
+You will not store it at home.
+Keep all medicines out of the reach of children and away from pets.